Graduate Policies and Procedures

 - Satisfactory progress in meeting admission conditions that were imposed at the time of admission.

-- Maintenance of a minimum 3.0 cumulative grade point average (GPA) in graduate courses.
+- Maintenance of a minimum 3.00 cumulative grade point average (GPA) in graduate courses.
 Students changing graduate programs may petition the Graduate Dean if their cumulative grade point average is below a 3.00.

 - Satisfactory progress in meeting program degree requirements.